novotnyj/dataset-status-page/README.md

 - chartId - string - an id of a chart
 - color - optional string - what color (in hex format) should be used to display data.
 If not set some color will be picked randomly.

+### Using webhooks to store data

+You can use webhooks for storing a data.
+Just create a webhook under your actor or task for `Run succeeded` event.
+Set the url to start dashboard task.
+You can add a custom name to the payload template as `"name": "hackernews.com"`.
+If there is no name set, then dashboard will lookup actor name and use that as a name for data line.

 ## Persistent url

 Every actor starts with public URL which is different for every run.